python-poetry/poetry/docs/libraries.md

 global list of repositories.
 See [Adding a repository]({{< relref "repositories#adding-a-repository" >}}) for more information.

-Once this is done, you can actually publish to it like so:
+Once this is done, you can publish your package to the repository like so:

 ```bash
 poetry publish -r my-repository